Matheus Pereira (footballer, born 2000)

-Matheus Pereira de Souza (born 21 December 2000) is a Brazilian professional footballer who plays as a left-back for Premier Liga club Santa Clara.
+Matheus Pereira de Souza (born 21 December 2000) is a Brazilian professional footballer who plays as a left-back for Major League Soccer club Toronto FC.

 Club career

 Pereira is a youth product of Cruzeiro since 2015.
 He began his senior career with the club in 2020 originally signing a contract until the end of 2021.
 On 2 February 2022, he joined Guarani on loan in the Campeonato Brasileiro Série B. On 30 July 2022, he transferred to the Portuguese Primeira Liga club Vizela with a contract until 2025.
-He made his debut with Vizela in a 2-2 Primeira Liga tie with Boavista F.C. on 30 October 2022, scoring his side's first goal in the 6th minute.
+He made his debut with Vizela in a 2–2 Primeira Liga tie with Boavista on 30 October 2022, scoring his side's first goal in the 6th minute.

+In July 2024, following Vizela's relegation to Liga Portugal 2, Pereira joined Primeira Liga side Santa Clara, signing a four-year contract.

+On 29 December 2025, Pereira joined Major League Soccer club Toronto FC on a three-year contract, with an option for a further year.